What is

 This embedded logic in black box SaaS products can range from the predefined length of a session to how user sessions are stitched together.
 Nested table structures and stateful joins also make it very challenging to aggregate data to the same altitude, causing queries to become needlessly complex.

 It’s all enormously time consuming—like unraveling an ever-growing ball of yarn.
 Ultimately, data teams become wranglers and cleaners, rather than creators.
+In the AI agent era, this problem compounds: exhaust data from tools like GA4 cannot reliably separate human sessions from agent sessions, meaning the data you're wrangling is already compromised before you begin.

 Behavioral Data Creation: a new methodology